 Strategies to Save on Interment Fees

-If you are looking to manage costs, consider these expert-vetted strategies:
+If you are looking to manage costs, consider these practical strategies:

 - Pre-Need Contracts: Many cemeteries allow you to prepay the interment fee years in advance.
-Since these fees are rising faster than general inflation (up to 17% YoY in some areas), "locking in" today's price can save your family thousands.
+Since these fees tend to rise faster than general inflation, "locking in" today's price can save your family a significant amount later.

 - Weekday Scheduling: Aim for a Tuesday or Wednesday morning.
 Avoid Mondays (which often have a backlog) and Fridays (which may have late-day rushes).

 - Secondary Market Plots: You can sometimes purchase a plot from a private individual who no longer needs it.
-These "used" plots often sell for 20–50% less than the cemetery’s current list price.
-You can find more information on this process in our guide to Selling Unused Grave Plots.
+These "resold" plots often sell for noticeably less than the cemetery's current list price, though you will still owe the cemetery's transfer and opening/closing fees.

 - Double-Depth Plots: Stacking caskets in a single space is often cheaper than buying two side-by-side plots, even though you still pay two opening/closing fees.